 Fellows are required to take the following electives:

 - Introduction to Palliative Care Social Work – one-credit elective

 - Grief, Loss and Bereavement – three-credit elective

 - Advanced Policy (Aging) or Advanced Policy (Health) – three-credit required course

 After graduation, all Fellows who are committed to remaining in PELC will be matched with a mentor for two hours of individual mentorship a month for two years.
 The goal of the mentorship program is to provide support, guidance and help with professional and career development.
 Zelda believed new social workers in PELC need mentoring due to the special challenges of this work.
 Mentors receive special training and supervision and are required to have at least five years of post-MSW experience in PELC.
-Fellows receive funding for professional development in the field during the three post-graduate years of the Fellowship.
+Fellows receive funding for professional development in the field during the two post-graduate years of the Fellowship.
 This financial support enables new graduates to pursue advanced training and conference opportunities that are often not open to new employees.

 For more information, contact:

 Dr. Susan Gerbino